GModal/oLvgui/README.md

 * TYPE_NORM : a normal rectangular panel (default)
 * TYPE_INTERACT : an interactive panel, functions as a special type of button
 * TYPE_IMAGE : a panel with an attached image
-* SHOWHIT : displays an x/y touch-mark for an interactive panel
+* SHOWHIT_ON : displays an x/y touch-mark for an interactive panel
+* SHOWHIT_OFF : turn off touch-mark
+* FOLLOW_ON : Mouse/touch movements generate callbacks
+* FOLLOW_OFF : No callbacks for movement alone

 Panels are a swiss-army knife of functions.
 They act as visual elements, can display pictures, work as interactive buttons and even return the x,y coords of a hit.